Would you be able to survive on $1,413 a month?

 This list was compiled based on frequency of data breaches that involved Social Security numbers.

-Some 7% of people have posted their Social Security number on social media, according to a report coming out of Visa’s 2013 Global Security Summit!
+Some 7% of people admitted to posting their Social Security number on social media, according to a report out of Visa’s 2013 Global Security Summit!

 Why would anyone do this?!